-COMMUNITY Reconciliation
+Reconciliation

-In response to the fires within the Crater Lakes in early 2022 and the development of the draft Crater Lakes Activation Plan, Council embarked on a range of focused consultation activities with cultural leaders to explore the cultural landscape of the Crater Lakes Park in further detail.
-This included a range of site visits and discussions with members of Council's Yerkalalpata Community Reference Group and the conducted cultural ceremonies on site.
+In response to the fires within the Crater Lakes in early 2022 and the development of the draft Crater Lakes Activation Plan, Council embarked on a range of focused consultation activities with cultural leaders to explore the cultural landscape of the Crater Lakes in further detail.
+This included a range of site visits and discussions with members of Council's Yerkalalpata Community Reference Group who conducted cultural ceremonies on site.